ballerina-platform/ballerina-distribution/examples/nats-jetstream-pub/nats_jetstream_pub.md

 # NATS JetStream client - Publish message

 The `nats:JetStreamClient` allows you to publish messages to a specific subject.
 To create a `nats:JetStreamClient`, you need to provide a valid instance of the `nats:Client`.
-Before publishing messages, you should call the addStream function to configure the stream.
-This function requires a `nats:JetStreamConfiguration` object with the values `name`, `subjects`, and `storageType`.
+Before publishing messages, you should call the `addStream` function to configure the stream.
+This function requires a `nats:JetStreamConfiguration` object with the `name`, `subjects`, and `storageType` values.
 To publish messages, you can use the `publishMessage` method, which takes the message content and subject as arguments.
 This method allows you to send messages that can be received by one or more subscribers.

 ::: code nats_jetstream_pub.bal :::